LetsFlow

 Scenario

 The scenario is the blueprint of a process.
 It models a workflow as a fine-state machine.
-Within the scenario, we define all possible states, the state transitions and actions that trigger them, and the actors that can perform these actions.
+Within the scenario, we define all possible states, the state transitions and actions that trigger them, and the actors participating in the process.

 The scenario may be defined in YAML or JSON.